TsingZ0/PFLlib/README.md

-# Personalized federated learning simulation platform
+# Personalized federated learning simulation platform with Non-IID dataset
 With **Non-IID (Not Independent and Identically Distributed)** issue existing in the federated learning setting, a myriad of approaches have been proposed to crack this hard nut.
 The origin of the Non-IID phenomenon is the personalization of users, who generate the Non-IID data.
 In contrast, the personalized federated learning may take the advantage of the Non-IID data to learn the personalized model for each user.

 ## Environments